 The gap widens.

 This is why treating Webflow development as a one-time project is so costly.
-You are not just paying for that one page.
-You are paying in opportunity cost every time you cannot ship a test, cannot launch a campaign, cannot capitalize on a trend because your site is not ready.
+You’re not just paying for that one page.
+You’re paying in opportunity cost every time you can’t ship a test, launch a campaign, or jump on a trend because the site isn’t ready.

 What This Means for Your Team